STARTING OUT WILD (ages 1-3)

 To preview the activites, click HERE to download the guide.

-GUIDED HIKE REQUESTS (Schools and Other Groups)
+GUIDED HIKE AND FIELD TRIP REQUESTS (Schools and Other Groups)

 Students connect with the natural world and learn about local flora, fauna, hydrology, geology, and cultural history by visiting the San Antonio Natural Areas.
 Guided hikes are led by trained Master Naturalists and include key concepts such as habitats, endangered species, plant and animal adaptations, and more.
 All hikes align with the Texas Essential Knowledge and Skills (TEKS) and last one to two hours.